 - e.
 Priority 1 response times; - f.
 Number of available frontline officers; - g.
 Number of Neighbourhood Officers; and - h.
-Gender diversity in recruitment; - 3.
-The Board direct the Chief, in consultation with the Executive Director, to develop a framework for public reporting on targets and outcomes of the Toronto Police Service's (Service) efforts to reduce response times, increase the number of frontline officers, enhance the diversity of the Service's Membership; - 4.
+Gender diversity in recruitment; - The Board direct the Chief, in consultation with the Executive Director, to develop a framework for public reporting on targets and outcomes of the Toronto Police Service's (Service) efforts to reduce response times, increase the number of frontline officers, enhance the diversity of the Service's Membership; - 4.
 The Board direct the Executive Director, in consultation with the Chief and other stakeholders, to continue prioritizing the implementation of the Board's 81 Recommendations on Policing Reform and the 151 recommendation of the Missing and Missed report; - 5.
-The Board direct the Executive Director to provide City Council with a list of the Service's applications to the 14 programs under the Province of Ontario Community Safety Project Grants, and the dollar amounts associated with them; and. - 6.
+The Board direct the Executive Director to provide City Council with a list of the Service's applications to the 14 programs under the Province of Ontario Community Safety Project Grants, and the dollar amounts associated with them; and, - 6.
 The Board forward a copy of this report to City Council via the Executive Committee.

-Subject: 2023 Operating Budget Variance for the Toronto Police

-Service, Year Ending December 31, 2023
+- To: Chair and Members Toronto Police Services Board - From: Myron Demkiw Chief of Police - Subject: 2023 Operating Budget Variance for the Toronto Police Service, Year Ending December 31, 2023